foundation/foundation-sites/docs/pages/xy-grid.md

 - wrapping selector with your own class (.grid-margin-x-example)
 - gutters

-It also work with paddings to by `xy-padding-grid-classes()` mixin.
+It also works with paddings if using the `xy-padding-grid-classes()` mixin instead.
 If necessary you can expand it with the `xy-offset-cell-classes()` mixin to create offset functionality.

 Here's an example: